AdobeDocs/marketo.en/help/marketo/getting-started/marketo-glossary.md

   </tr>
   <tr>
    <td colspan="1"><strong><a href="/help/marketo/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.md" rel="nofollow">Domain Keys Identified Mail</a> (DKIM)</strong></td>
    <td colspan="1">An Authentication mechanism that secures the sending domain, enabling senders to associate the domain name in the From Address with a specific email message.
-This allows the receiver to know the email was legitimately sent by the domain’s owner.
+This allows the receiver to know the email was legitimately sent by the domain's owner.
 A sender will sign the email with a digital signature in the message header.
-The receiver is able to decrypt that signature using a public key published in DNS by the domain’s owner to ensure the mail was legitimately sent by the domain’s owner.</td>
+The receiver is able to decrypt that signature using a public key published in DNS by the domain's owner to ensure the mail was legitimately sent by the domain's owner.</td>
   </tr>
   <tr>
    <td colspan="1"><strong>Draft</strong></td>
-   <td colspan="1"><p>An <strong>email</strong> or <strong>landing page</strong> that hasn’t been <strong>approved</strong> yet.
+   <td colspan="1"><p>An <strong>email</strong> or <strong>landing page</strong> that hasn't been <strong>approved</strong> yet.
 Drafts cannot be viewed publicly until they have been approved.
 You can send a draft as a test email (sample), however it will not record any analytics. <br></p></td>
   </tr>
   <tr>
    <td colspan="1"><strong>Drip Campaign</strong></td>